Giftbit/currencyapi/docs/lightrail-ui.md

 ### Code Redemption

-The Code Redemption Component is a small form that can be embedded in your redemption page to easily and securely handle the redemption process.
+The Code Redemption Component is a small form that can be embedded in your redemption page to easily and securely handle code redemption.
 It was designed to be hosted at the claim url that is setup in the drop-in config.
 Then the fullcode param can be passed into the components options object, and auto-populated for the user.
 Once a user redeems their gift code, you can take action by handling the "redemption" event, or use the "success_btn_cta_label" and "success_btn_cta_href" params to setup a redirect button within the components success state.

 ```javascript
         var options = {fullcode: 1235813};
         var codeRedemption = lightrailUI.components.codeRedemption(options);